20 revenue models for a successful business

 2. Hourly rate

-You charge your customer the hours you have spent on their assignment.
-Especially service providers use this model.
+With hourly billing, you pass on the hours you worked to the client.
+Especially entrepreneurs who provide services use this revenue model.
 To set a good hourly rate, you need to know what your fixed and variable expenses are.

 3. Free model or freemium

 You provide a service without charging the users.
 Online search engines, social media, and apps are good examples of a freemium.
-You make money by charging users for an ad-free version, or one that offers extra functionalities.
-Or you can sell ad space.
+Or you make money by selling advertising space or a version without advertising.

 4. Service model